DaneSpiritGOD/MIT-6.824/docs/mr/mr.md

 space into R pieces using a partitioning function (e.g., *hash(key)* **mod** R).
 The number of partitions (R) and the partitioning function are specified by the user.

+## Is it possible that one task would be executed successfully twice?
+No. We prevent such case from happening by atomic lock of file system.
+If one intermediate or final output file is created within one task by a worker.
+Another worker with the same task will fail when it tries to create the same-name file because the file already exists in the file system.
+There will never be two files with totally same path.

 # Let's start from *Data Structures*
 > The master keeps several data structures.
 For each map